 9. Hormone imbalances.
 These impact on liver health and affect the skin.

 10. Stress.
 Negatively affects all aspects of your health.
-A stressed body is an aging one!
+A stressed body is an ageing one!

 Eat yourself beautiful with the perfect skin diet